because of God's love

 A walk of faith in God

-First step in faith is, to truly know God (Philippians 3:8-9; Colossians 2:2-10).
+The first step to faith is, to truly know God (Colossians 2:2-5).
 If you think about it, how can you have faith in someone if you don't really know the person.
-You might believe that a Christian band is godly until you get to know them and realize your belief was false.
-I did church ministry with a friend who sounded like a Christian.
-Yet she ended up not really knowing our God and His Word, because after she moved away she put her faith in a god from another religion.
+You might believe that your pastor is godly until you get to know him.
+I did ministry with a friend who I thought was a Christian.
+Yet when she moved away she put her faith in a god from another religion.
 I asked her why?
-She honestly said to me, "I don’t believe Jesus is God, but just a good teacher, so why bother to have faith in Him."
+She honestly said to me, "I don't believe Jesus is God, but just a good teacher, so why bother to have faith in Him."
 I believe if she would have rightly known the Christian God she would have put her faith in Him.
-Read Jeremiah 9:23-24; John 6:67-69, 17:3; 2 Timothy 3:14-17.
+Read Jeremiah 9:23-24; John 6:67-69, 17:3; Philippians 3:8-9.
 If you don't particularly know God, can you really have faith in Him?
 How can you get to know God?

-Step two, our faith in God grows through God's Word and prayer (Isaiah 55:6,10-11).
-I have found the more I experience God through prayer and His Word, the more my faith in Him grows, because God is faithful (Psalm 33:4).
+Step two, our faith in God grows through God's Word and prayer.
+I have found the more I experience God through consistent prayer, reflection and study of His Word the more my faith is nurtured, allowing it to blossom into a powerful and life-changing force.
 Here's an illustration of how God uses prayer and His Word to build our faith: You have learned from God's Word that He loves you, so you have faith in that fact and rely on it.
-So when you get depressed because you didn't get that job, your mind says, "Hey remember, 'Romans chapter eight tells me that God loves me and is working all things for my good.'
+So when you get depressed because you didn't get the job you wanted, your mind says, "Hey remember, 'Romans chapter eight tells me that God loves me and is working all things for my good.'
 So it is for my best I didn't get the job.
 Please God let me believe your words and trust You."
-Read John 15:7-11; Romans 10:8, 17.
+Read Romans 10:17, 12:2; Philemon 4-5; 1 Thessalonians 1:2-3; 2 Timothy 3:14-17.
 Have you seen your faith in God grow through prayer and His Word?
+Explain?

 Step three, the trials of life show and strengthen our faith in God.
 I can tell how my trust in God has grown by how I respond to His Word and the everyday ups and downs of life.
-Here's a trial that hit me and how I responded: I have always felt if I was told I had cancer, I would be angry at God but instead I found myself trusting in His path for my life and being drawn closer to Him as I shared my fears with Him and read His promises to me.
-God has been teaching me to be thankful for hard times — because my trials drive me to want to trust Him for answers and hope (Psalm 33:21-22; Jeremiah 29:11-14a; 2 Thessalonians 1:2-4).
+Here's a trial that hit me and how I responded: I have always felt that if I was told I had cancer, I would doubt God's love, but instead I found myself trusting in His path for my life and being drawn closer to Him as I shared my fears with Him and read His promises to me.
+God has been teaching me to be thankful for hard times —because my trials drive me to want to trust Him for answers and hope.
+Read Romans 5:1-5; 2 Thessalonians 1:2-4.
 How we react to life will show us how strong our faith in God is.
 Do you have faith in God when the going gets rough?
+Do you have an illustration?

 Reflect on Hebrews 11:6.